What Temperature Do You Want Your Radiators To Heat Your Room To?

 Calculate The Size Of Your Radiators Using A BTU Calculator

-A quick and easy way to calculate the size of the radiator required for any room in your house is by measuring the room in cubic feet and then entering the information into a BTU (British Thermal Units) calculator or using the table below to estimate the total BTU's required to correctly heat your room.
+A quick and easy way to calculate the size of the radiator required for any room in your house is by measuring the room in cubic feet and then entering the information into a BTU (British Thermal Units) calculator found at the base of this page or using the table below to estimate the total BTU’s required to correctly heat your room.

 |Lounges and dining rooms||Multiply cubic feet by 5|